Become a Mentor

 Community Activation (Community-wide)

-Build community around the idea that diversity belongs in STEM via community partners, students, professionals and educators.
+Build community around empowering students in STEM via community partners, students, professionals and educators.

 Squared Fellows (10th – 12th graders)